Christinamawel/indecision/Log.md

 2:00 - 3:00 continued video at normal speed learning about classes in kotlin

 3:00 - 4:00 continue learning about object oriented programming in kotlin

+---Sunday 2/20---
+3:00 - 4:30 Continued studying video learning about different class types in kotlin, interfaces, type casting, and started learning about kotlin collections